 Webb: Despite its view of the planet as a single integrated entity, globalization did imply a politics of the many and of multiple, differentiated temporalities.
 What are the political temporalities of the planetary?

-Chakrabarty: The UN’s Intergovernmental Panel on Climate Change (IPCC) of a singular planetary calendar.
+Chakrabarty: The UN’s Intergovernmental Panel on Climate Change (IPCC) speaks of a singular planetary calendar.
 It is telling nation-states: “This is how much time you’ve got.
 You can only emit so much carbon if you want to stay below raising the average temperature by 1.5 degrees.”
 This treats the planet as one, because it assumes that the carbon emitted in America contributes to the warming just as much as a carbon molecule emitted from Russia.
 In other words, the IPCC’s calendar is based on the oneness of the planet.
 ESS is based on a oneness of the planet.

 But what do nations do?
 Nations bargain with that singular, planetary calendar to extract differentiated timetables for their own national action.
 To give you an example: in 2016, there was a conference in Rwanda on air conditioners.
 India bargained very, very hard to be in the group of countries that could be slowest to scale down the use of air conditioners.
-That the fact that India’s cities are becoming hotter — indeed, .
+That had to do with the fact that India’s cities are becoming hotter — indeed, dangerously hot.
 As India gets richer and hotter, therefore, people are buying air conditioners, including even poor families.
 The air conditioning companies (who are all using old, more pollutive technology) are experiencing booming business.
 The politics of this in India are defined by a combination of families’ desire to buy air conditioners, and maybe — I am only guessing here — the commercial interests of air conditioning companies that benefit from the sale of old and less clean technology.
 When developing nations like India talk about historical responsibility for climate change, what they’re actually saying is, “Look, Americans, you work faster to deal with the planetary.
 The planetary is your problem.
 Development is our problem.”
 India and others are saying, “You guys have polluted it, you guys have screwed it up, now you fix it.
 And then give us the technology to meet our developmental goals.”
 This is like splitting the planet, converting the one into many.

 Or one could say that such thinking is a politics of giving up on the oneness of the planet that Earth System Science posits, which goes to the heart of the problem of why the planet as such doesn’t lend itself to politics.